Steelings/jekyll-elucidata/README.md

 ### How to create a starter kit

+Navigate to the _posts folder and go one folder deeper, under the "skits" folder: _posts/skits/YOUR-MARKDOWN-FILE-HERE.markdown

+### Starter kit parameters

 Please make sure the markdown file starts and finishes with 3 dashes: '---'

 A starter kit should countain the following: